HelisLT/eneba-client/docs/howto/declared-stock.md

 - Wait time: 5 seconds
 - Request 3: Fails
 - Order gets cancelled

-If the `Provision Request` will end up in a failure, you will be charged the auction’s commission amount.

 If the `Provision Request` will end up in failure 3 times in a row for different buyers, Eneba can disable the auction to prevent reputation damage.